Awale-Abdi/Operational-Performance-Analytics-Using-Power-BI/README.md

 The solution integrates **Amazon S3**, **Power Query**, **DAX**, and **Power BI** to deliver executive dashboards and a comprehensive business report designed to support operational decision-making.

-To challenge myself, I completed the entire project over **two standard working days (9–5)**, demonstrating the ability to rapidly execute a complete Business Intelligence solution—from raw data ingestion through executive-ready reporting.
+To challenge myself, I completed the entire project over **two standard working days (9–5)**, demonstrating the ability to rapidly execute a complete Business Intelligence workflow from raw data ingestion through to executive-ready reporting.

----

 # 🎯 Objective

 To demonstrate the ability to design and deliver a complete **Business Intelligence solution** capable of answering strategic operational questions using large-scale transactional data.

 The project simulates requests from an executive leadership team responsible for improving operational performance, resource allocation, revenue generation, and data quality.

----

 # 💼 Executive Questions